maravillas/lein-js/README.md

 ## Installation

-Add the following :dev-dependency to your project.clj:
+Add the following to your project.clj :dev-dependencies:

 `[lein-js "0.1-SNAPSHOT"]`